Lan Kolano

 Projects

 Since joining the faculty in 2004, Dr. Kolano has also provided sustained outreach to schools through the professional development training of teachers and administrators in six different districts throughout North Carolina.
-She currently serves as the College of Education’s Faculty Fellow for Engagement and has been recognized for her commitment to the education of diverse learners in NC public schools, engagement in community outreach, and in the development of teachers as culturally responsive practitioners.
-As an advocate for social justice education, she also serves on critical advisory boards for local non-profit organizations serving local refugee/immigrant communities in North Carolina.
-She serves on the advisory board for Rising Readers through International House and is the new Board Chair of the Southeast Asian Coalition, a non-profit organization that exists to increase community empowerment and engagement in the growing Southeast Asian American community of the Carolinas.
+She has served as the College of Education’s Faculty Fellow for Engagement and has been recognized for her commitment to the education of diverse learners in NC public schools, engagement in community outreach, and in the development of teachers as culturally responsive practitioners.
+As a dedicated advocate for social justice, she also contributes her expertise to advisory boards for local non-profit organizations dedicated to supporting refugee and immigrant communities.
+Her most recent applied research endeavors include a longitudinal program evaluation in collaboration with ourBRIDGE for Kids and an ongoing qualitative case study examining the experiences of Southeast Asian refugee women in North Carolina.

 Area(s) of Interest and Research